Advertisers must not use sexual appeal in a manner which is exploitative or degrading of any individual or group, or where images of minors are used.

 Section 2.2 of the AANA Code of Ethics states:

-Advertising or Marketing Communications shall not employ sexual appeal:
+Advertising or Markeilting Communications shall not employ sexual appeal:

 (a) where images of Minors, or people who appear to be Minors, are used; or